mjstahl/bond/README.md

 # bond
-Design by contract in modern ES
+Design by contract with modern ES